2003–04 Arsenal F.C. season: Awards

 In recognition of the team's achievement, Wenger was awarded the Barclaycard Manager of the Year.
-A spokesperson of the awards panel said of the decision: "Arsène Wenger is a very worthy recipient of this accolade and has sent his team into the history books.
+A spokesman for the awards panel said of the decision: "Arsène Wenger is a very worthy recipient of this accolade and has sent his team into the history books.
 Arsenal have played exciting attacking football throughout the season and finishing it unbeaten is a feat that may not be repeated for another 100 years."
 Henry was given the accolade of PFA Players' Player of the Year by his fellow peers and the FWA Footballer of the Year by football writers for the second consecutive season.
 He came runner-up in both the 2003 FIFA World Player of the Year and the 2003 Ballon d'Or.

 Three Arsenal players received the Premier League Player of the Month award – Henry twice in January and April 2004, and Bergkamp and Edu shared the accolade in February 2004 after the judges "felt it was appropriate that we make a joint award".
 Wenger was the Premier League Manager of the Month in August 2003 and February 2004.